osmlab/to-fix/README.md

-## to-fix
+# to-fix

 A task manager for OpenStreetMap which helps coordinate users on tasks and work down items in a queue one-by-one without getting in each other’s way.

-This is the frontend component to `to-fix`, which is a pure JavaScript application.
+This is the frontend component to `to-fix`.
 The server component is at [to-fix-backend](https://github.com/osmlab/to-fix-backend).

-### JOSM plugin
+## JOSM plugin

 A JOSM plugin is available at [tofix-plugin](https://github.com/JOSM/tofix-plugin).

-#### Development
+## Development

-This is a React and Redux application that is built with [create-react-app](https://github.com/facebookincubator/create-react-app).
+This is a React and Redux application built with [create-react-app](https://github.com/facebookincubator/create-react-app).

 To start development, you will require node.js to be installed.